deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Take Me For A Loop!
 ---

-Let's take a loop at a few more elements of the `_EPROCESS` structure.
+Let's take a look at a few more elements of the `_EPROCESS` structure.

 `dt nt!_EPROCESS`